RaianaRatti/four-class-nlp-model/README.md

 - ESC-50 removed entirely: too many spectrally ambiguous categories (breathing, crowd noise, ambient sounds) bleed into silence and speech feature space.
 Vocalization training data now comes from AMI vocalsound annotations only (laughter, coughing, sneezing).
 - AMI overlap labeling uses per-speaker binary masks before summing across speakers.
 The naive approach of summing all word events into one counter caused adjacent speaker turns to falsely trigger overlap at boundaries.
 - A 20ms shrink is applied to AMI word boundaries to prevent bleed between consecutive words from different speakers.
-- Sliding window LSTM considered and rejected: the added complexity of sequence batching and stateful inference in the real-time pipeline was not justified at this accuracy level.
+- A causal LSTM with a 7-frame context window (210ms) was added to give the model temporal context across frames.
+The LSTM reads frame embeddings produced by the shared residual encoder and outputs a context-aware representation used for classification.
+Frames before the start of a sequence are zero-padded.
+The LSTM is unidirectional so inference remains causal and real-time compatible.

 ---